uw-cheme375/HW10/README.md

 The assignment is due midnight **before** the beginning of the next class period.

-Note: Use Excel for all problems.
-Remember that on all Excel assignments, **some points will be given for following the recommended practice of naming variables and for presentation (formatting)**.
-For each problem please use a separate worksheet and highlight your answers!
+Note: Turn in all Aspen files with this homework assignment.
+Please also add in comments using text boxes under the *Format* tab. **Some points will be given for following the for presentation (formatting)**.
+For each problem please use a separate Aspen file!

+## Problem 1 (20 points): Txy diagrams

+Using the Analysis tools in Aspen, create a Txy diagram for the methanol-water system and the methanol chloroform system.
+Use the UNIFAC, UNIQUAC, and Peng-Robinson thermodynamics packages and compare the Txy diagrams for each system.
+Copy this data to Excel to plot the data in Excel.
+Also compare to Txy vapor-liquid equilibrium data found on line.
+Comment on any differences you see and explain.

 ## Problem 2 (20 points): Reactor design